 40% decline in growth of COVID-19 cases: Health Ministry

-New Delhi, Apr 17: The government on Friday said there has been 40% decline in COVID-19 cases in India since the restrictions came into effect on March 25.
+New Delhi, Apr 17: The government on Friday said there has been 40 per cent decline in COVID-19 cases in India since the restrictions came into effect on March 25.

 The original 21-day lockdown was extended to another 19 days till May 3 by Prime Minister Narendra Modi, as India faces one of its worst health crises since Independence.